top of page

 We then spoke of the pain that we feel when we uproot our lives every few years and then transplant ourselves - and maybe our families - in a new environment.

-You know what I'm talking about, by our mid-careers, we've all felt the thrill of exploring a new city and country and doing what we do to make it home.
+You know what I'm talking about, we've all felt the thrill of exploring a new city and country and doing what we do to make it home.
 Discovering the city and country we'll be calling home for a few years is always exciting.

 All going well, we will quickly find or create somewhere where we belong and have a purpose.
 We begin to make friends.
 If we have any children with us, they begin to settle in to their new school.
 Our significant others find their feet.
 We find our favourite places to eat, shop and socialise.
 We become known by people in the community and, while still foreigners, we create a home.
 After a time of change and flux, life adjusts to the new normal and we resume.